SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 consists of a major number, optional minor number, optional patch number, and so on, with a dot (``.``) separating each part of the version number.
 There must not be whitespace between ``>=`` and the version number.

+The module name for the ``canImport()`` platform condition should be the name of a module that may not be available on all platforms.
+This condition does not cause the module to imported.
+Rather, it simply tests for the availability of the named module in the context of the current compilation.
+If the module named within the ``canImport()`` platform condition is available, code in that conditional branch can safely import the module.

 .. note::